SolarianZ/UnityAssetQuickAccessTool/README.md

 ## How to use

-Open the Asset Quick Access window from the "Tools/Bamboo/Asset Quick Access" menu.
+Open the Asset Quick Access window from the menu "Tools/Bamboo/Asset Quick Access".

-- **Drag and drop** assets into the window to record them.
+- **Drag and drop** items into the window to record them.
-- **Left-click** on a recorded asset to locate (ping) it in the Project window.
+- **Left-click** on a recorded item to locate (ping) it in the Editor.
+  - If the item is an object or component in a Scene and the Scene is not open, it will locate the containing SceneAsset instead.
+  - If the item is an external file or folder, no action will be taken.
-- **Double-click** on a recorded asset to open it.
+- **Double-click** on a recorded item to open it.
+  - If the item is an object or component in a Scene and the Scene is not open, it will open the containing SceneAsset.
-- **Right-click** on a recorded asset to display the asset operation menu.
+- **Right-click** on a recorded item to display the operation menu.
 - ~~Enter the asset's guid or path in the **Find Asset** input field to find it~~ (Use Unity's builtin search(`Ctrl K`) instead).
+- Use the category buttons on the window's toolbar to filter items.
+- Use the **Add External File** option in the window toolbar's dropdown menu to add an external file.
+- Use the **Add External Folder** option in the window toolbar's dropdown menu to add an external folder.
-- Use the "Clear All Items" option in the window's context menu to clear all recorded assets.
+- Use the **Remove All Items** option in the window toolbar's dropdown menu to clear all recorded items.